 The senior gap year

-Chris Herrmann was 62 when his wife of 40 years suddenly passed away three years ago.
+Chris Herrmann was 62 when his wife of 40 years suddenly passed away five years ago.

 “The suddenness of it brought home that we’re not here forever,” he says.
 That got him thinking about a break from his normal routine as a transition to another life stage.